Carpenter Ants vs. Termites | Vital Distinctions to Save Your Property

 Are Carpenter Ants a Sign of Termites?

 Carpenter ants are not a reliable indicator that your property is infested with termites.
-The carpenter ants may live in your property without termites since termites are not their primary food source.
+The carpenter ants may live on your property without the presence of termites since the latter are not their primary food source.

 What Is the Difference Between Carpenter Ants and Termites?